rodneygauna/rodneygauna/README.md

 - 👋 Hi, I’m @rodneygauna
 - 👀 I’m interested in HTML, CSS, JS, Python, and SQL
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning more Javascript and Python frameworks (for web apps)
 - 💞️ I’m looking to collaborate on open-source platforms and unique start-ups
 - 📫 How to reach me: rodneygauna@gmail.com